Fitzgerald and Zelda in 1921

-These final lines capture both the hope that the future can be better than the past, (“tomorrow we will run faster, stretch out our arms farther . . .”), and the difficulty of ever moving beyond the past.
-The characters of Gatsby, Nick and Daisy all experienced these hopes and difficulties.
-As do all of us.
-(A thoughtful reader’s comment below has a different interpretation.)
+These final lines capture both the hope that the future can be better than the past, (“tomorrow we will run faster, stretch out our arms farther . . .”), and the difficulty of ever-moving beyond the past.
+The characters of Gatsby, Nick, and Daisy all experienced these hopes and difficulties—as do we all.

-The lines make little sense unless you know a bit about the story, so I’ll give you a brief sketch as long as you remember Ebert’s cautionary note:
+The lines make little sense unless you know a bit about the story, so I’ll give you a brief sketch, provided that you remember Ebert’s cautionary note:

 Fitzgerald’s novel is not about a story.
 It is about how the story is told.
 Its poetry, its message, its evocation of Gatsby’s lost American dream, is expressed in Fitzgerald’s style—in the precise words he chose to write what some consider the great American novel.
 Unless you have read them, you have not read the book at all.

-In the book Nick Carraway, the novel’s narrator, is a young man from Minnesota who moves to New York in the summer of 1922 to learn the bond business.
+In the book, the novel’s narrator Nick Carraway is a young man from Minnesota who moves to New York in the summer of 1922 to learn the bond business.
 He rents a house on Long Island, and his next-door neighbor is a mysterious man named Jay Gatsby, who lives in a large Gothic mansion and throws extravagant parties every Saturday night.

 One evening while Daisy is driving Gatsby’s car, it strikes and kills Tom’s lover Myrtle Wilson, but Gatsby takes the blame.
 When Tom tells Myrtle’s husband, George, that Gatsby was the driver of the car, George concludes that the driver of the car that killed Myrtle must have been her lover.
 George then finds Gatsby in the pool at his mansion and shoots him dead.
 He also fatally shoots himself.